http4s/http4s/docs/src/main/mdoc/dsl.md

 Ok(drip)
 ```

-## Matching and extracting requests
+## Matching and Extracting Requests

 A `Request` is a regular `case class` - you can destructure it to extract its
 values.
 By extension, you can also `match/case` it with different possible